badgerloop-software/race-profile/data_pipeline/car_package/readme.txt

 Verify that a Windows version of Python 3.9, 3.10, 3.11, and/or 3.12 is installed.

-2. Installing the car_sim Package
+2. Installing the car1_sim Package

-A. Change to the directory that contains the file setup.py and the subdirectory car_sim.
+A. Change to the directory that contains the file setup.py and the subdirectory car1_sim.
 If you do not have write permissions, copy all its contents to a temporary location and change to that directory.